JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### Building and previewing the site

 To build and test the site, simply run `rake preview`.
 This will build the site and host it, using the config provided.
-The URL of the hosted site is displayed on the screen, and depends on the `baseurl` field defined in `_config.yml`.
+The URL of the hosted site is displayed on the screen and depends on the `baseurl` field defined in `_config.yml`.

 ## Markup